 Supporting a learner must be a priority for the member of staff.
-Where a learner needs to discuss a serious issue, an arrangement can be made for two members of staff to meet the learner online.
-Please refer to the ‘Numbers of practitioners required’ section above.
+Where a learner needs to discuss a serious issue, this can be undertaken in line with the school's safeguarding policy and procedures.

 A practitioner sees or hears something during online contact which causes them concern.

-If during online contact with a learner a practitioner sees or hears anything in the background that causes them concern, them or if the learner’s behaviour causes them concern, they must refer the matter to the Designated Safeguarding Person and follow their schools usual safeguarding policy.
+If during online contact with a learner a practitioner sees or hears anything in the background that causes them concern, or if the learner’s behaviour causes them concern, they must refer the matter to the Designated Safeguarding Person and follow their school's usual safeguarding policy.

 Appendix 2: Example agreement between practitioners and learners